 15 BUDGETING TIPS EVERYONE SHOULD KNOW

 Looking back, I wish someone had sat down with 21 year-old me and showed me how to budget.
 Figuring it out on my own through trial and error was tough.

 Today, my wife and I are on the same page with money thanks to our budget.
-And if it sounds like an exageration, the truth is it’s not: our budget is one of the most freeing things to ever happen to our marriage!
+And if it sounds like an exaggeration, the truth is it’s not: Our budget is one of the most freeing things to ever happen to our marriage!